VA Tax-Free Status — VA benefits not taxed

-VA disability compensation and most other VA benefits are excluded from federal gross income and are not reportable as taxable income, providing significant tax advantages for veterans with service-connected disabilities.
+VA disability compensation and most other VA benefits are excluded from federal gross income and are not reportable as taxable income.

 VA disability compensation: entirely federal income tax-free regardless of rating or dollar amount.